pknminor/ossify/README.md

 Change songs after *X* seconds, get artist and song information via audio.

-PS: I rarely listen to entire songs when discovering new music.
+PS: I rarely listen to an entire song when discovering new music.
-Might not be as useful depending on your listening style.
+Might not be as useful for you depending on your listening style.

 # Prerequisites
 - https://github.com/hnarayanan/shpotify